 This crispy pan seared salmon recipe brings an excellent culinary experience.
 There are several ways to prepare this fantastic fish.
 My favorite version is a pan seared salmon.

-How to prepare pan seared salmon
+How to prepare pan seared salmon fillets

-Searing the salmon
+Searing the salmon in a pan

 It is important not to turn the fillet all the time.
 Just leave it alone.
 You only turn the fillet once.

-Watch the color of the salmon changing nicely.
+Watch the color of the salmon change slowly.
 The color will tell you when the salmon needs to be turned.
 If only the top half is raw, turn the fillet over, reduce the heat and add butter and fresh rosemary or thyme.